-Bryansk (other spelling Briansk) is a capital and administrative center of Bryansk oblast of Russia standing on the banks of the Desna River about 380 km west of Moscow.
+Bryansk (also spelled Briansk) is the capital and administrative center of Bryansk oblast, Russia.
+The city stands on the banks of the Desna River, about 380 km west of Moscow.

 Bryansk was first time mentioned in 1146.
-That time the settlement had name Debryansk.
-The origin of name is from Slavic language word “debri” meaning “dense woodland” (the territories of present Bryansk were known for their woods).
+That time, the settlement was called Debryansk.
+The origin of this name is from Slavic word “debri” meaning “dense woodland” (the territory of present Bryansk was known for its woods).

 Bryansk economy became much more industrialized (metallurgy, textiles) in 1783 (various cannons and ammunition factories for the Russian Navy).
 The population of the town was about 30,000 in 1917.

-Bryansk and surrounding lands were known for a lot of Soviet partisans (about 60,000) fighting against German army.
-In 1944, the city became Bryansk region administrative center.
+The German army captured Bryansk in October 1941.
+The city was liberated in September 1943.
+Bryansk and surrounding lands were known for a lot of Soviet partisans (about 60,000) fighting against the German army.
+In 1944, the city became the administrative center of the region.

-Bryansk is a large industrial city.
-Main industries are as follows: machine-building and metal-working.
-Also chemical, power engineering, electronic, wood-processing, textile and food industries are developed.
+It is a large industrial city too.
+The largest industries are machine-building and metal-working.
+Also, chemical, power engineering, electronic, wood-processing, textile and food industries are developed.

 Over 1,200 plants produce diesel locomotives, train freight cars, road equipment, agricultural equipment, construction materials and other industrial output.

 The office of the Pension Fund of Russia in Bryansk